Might and Magic Chess Royale

 ► Stronghold Synergy ◄

-Stronghold Synergy requires 3 units from the Stronghold faction.
-It grants 80% increased damage for a random Stronghold unit when some other Stronghold unit dies.
-Stronghold units are Gnoll, Harpy, Orc, and Cyclops.
-This synergy can be extremely powerful since all Stronghold units have amazing damage output so it could make that some units like Orc or Harpy literally one-shot enemies.
+Stronghold Synergy requires 4 units from the Stronghold faction while partial Stronghold Synergy requires only 2 units.
+Full Stronghold Synergy grants 150% damage to the random Stronghold unit when the Stronghold unit dies.
+Partial Stronghold Synergy grants 75% damage to the surviving Stronghold unit when other Stronghold units die.
+Stronghold units are Gnoll, Orc, Cyclops, and Behemoth.
+This synergy can be extremely powerful since all Stronghold units have amazing damage output so it could make that some units like Orc or Behemoth literally one-shot enemies.
 Acquiring Stronghold buff is an easy job since all Stronghold units are very useful in the early game when you can recruit them.
-Since Gnoll and Orc already make a partial Warrior buff it is up to if you will go after Assassin synergy or Guardian synergy while collecting Stronghold synergy.
-It is also possible to go after a full Warrior synergy with a chance to collect a Fortress Synergy as well.
-Stronghold synergy can be acquired early in the game and it will carry you long enough to recruit other stronger units.
-This synergy is complementary with Warrior, Assassin, Fortress and Guardian synergy.
+Since Cyclops and Behemoth already make a partial Colossus buff it is up to you if you will go after Warrior Synergy (Orc) while collecting Stronghold synergy.
+If you choose to go that way there will be a dilemma whether to assemble Human Synergy or Fortress Synergy.
+Human Synergy will grant you sustain and healing while Fortress will allow you to recruit Fire Giant and Red Dragon.
+In both ways, Stronghold Synergy will grant you much needed damage output that Human and Fortress units lack.
+All in all, Stronghold Synergy is META at the moment.

 ► Dungeon Synergy ◄

-Dungeon Synergy requires 3 units from Might and Magic Chess Royal Dungeon faction.
+Dungeon Synergy requires 3 units from Dungeon faction.
 With Dungeon Synergy duplicate of 1 random ally unit is summoned at the start of the battle.
 This synergy is extremely powerful but the problem with this synergy is the strength of Dungeon units.
-Dungeon units are Troglodyte, Hydra, and Stalker.
-Troglodyte is Spirit unit and unfortunately collecting Spirit buff is not advisable.
+Dungeon units are Troglodyte, Harpy, Hydra, and Stalker.
+Troglodyte is Spirit unit and unfortunately collecting partial Spirit buff usually does not involve recruiting Troglodyte.
 Hydra is the weakest of all Dragons and doesn’t have an attacking skill, while Stalker is weakest of all Epic units and she is often avoided even she is needed for completing powerful Assassin buff.
+After the rework, the Attack Range of Stalker is increased and she is not exposed as before.
 If you choose to go after Dungeon despite the fact that Dungeon units are bad you should also try to collect full Assassin synergy and probably partial Spirit synergy.
 Dungeon synergy is complementary with all other synergies and it can be assembled considerably fast if you have the luck to recruit Stalker early in the game.
 Having another unit free of charge is always good but it is hard to complete Dungeon synergy and to expect that Dungeon units will carry you long enough to recruit units that will actually grant you victory.

 ► Spirit Synergy ◄